-Practitioners/providers should be aware that HIPAA provides a floor for patient privacy but that state laws should be followed in certain situations, especially if the state law is more stringent than HIPAA.
-Practitioners/providers should consult with their own legal counsel to address their specific situation.
+Providers should be aware that HIPAA provides a floor for patient privacy but that State Laws should be followed in certain situations, especially if the State Law is more stringent than HIPAA.
+Providers should consult with their own legal counsel to address their specific situation.

-D. Uses and Disclosures of PHI
+Uses and Disclosures of PHI

-Member and patient PHI should only be used or disclosed as permitted or required by applicable law.
-Under HIPAA, a practitioner/provider may use and disclose PHI for their own treatment, payment, and healthcare operations activities (TPO) without the consent or authorization of the patient who is the subject of the PHI.

-Uses and disclosures for TPO apply not only to the practitioner's own TPO activities, but also for the TPO of another covered entity.
-(See Sections 164.506(c) (2) & (3) of the HIPAA Privacy Rule).
-Disclosure of PHI by one covered entity to another covered entity, or health care provider, for the recipient's TPO is specifically permitted under HIPAA in the following situations:
+Member and patient PHI should only be used or disclosed as permitted or required by applicable Law.
+Under HIPAA, a Provider may use and disclose PHI for their own treatment, payment, and health care operations activities (TPO) without the consent or authorization of the patient who is the subject of the PHI.
+Uses and disclosures for TPO apply not only to the Provider's own TPO activities, but also for the TPO of another covered entity26.
+Disclosure of PHI by one covered entity to another covered entity, or health care Provider, for the recipient's TPO is specifically permitted under HIPAA in the following situations:

-- 1. A covered entity may disclose PHI to another covered entity or a healthcare provider for the payment activities of the recipient.
-Please note that "payment" is a defined term under the HIPAA Privacy Rule that includes, without limitation, utilization review activities, such as preauthorization of services, concurrent review, and retrospective review of "services."
-(See the definition of Payment, Section 164.501 of the HIPAA Privacy Rule.)
+- A covered entity may disclose PHI to another covered entity or a health care Provider for the payment activities of the recipient.
+Please note that "payment" is a defined term under the HIPAA Privacy Rule that includes, without limitation, utilization review activities, such as preauthorization of services, inpatient review, and retrospective review of "services27."

 - 2. A covered entity may disclose PHI to another covered entity for the health care operations activities of the covered entity that receives the PHI, if each covered entity either has or had a relationship with the individual who is the subject of the PHI being requested, the PHI pertains to such relationship, and the disclosure is for the following health care operations activities:

 - Quality improvement;

-- Health management;
+- Disease management;

-- Care management and care coordination;
+- Case management and care coordination;

-- Training Programs; or
+- Training Programs;

-- Accreditation, licensing, and credentialing.
+- Accreditation, licensing, and credentialing

-Importantly, this allows practitioners/providers to share PHI with Molina Healthcare for our healthcare operations activities, such as HEDIS and quality improvement.
+Importantly, this allows Providers to share PHI with Molina Healthcare for our health care operations activities, such as HEDIS[®] and Quality Improvement.

-E. Confidentiality of Alcohol and Substance Abuse Patient Records
+Confidentiality of Alcohol and Substance Abuse Patient Records

 Federal Alcohol or Substance Abuse Confidentiality Regulations apply to any entity or individual providing federally assisted alcohol or drug abuse prevention functions.
 Records of the identity, diagnosis, prognosis, or treatment of any patient which are maintained in connection with alcohol or drug abuse treatment or programs are confidential and may be disclosed only as permitted by 42 CFR Part 2.
-Although HIPAA protects substance abuse information, the federal alcohol and substance abuse regulations are more restrictive than HIPAA and they do not allow disclosure without the Member's written consent except in very limited circumstances.
+Although HIPAA protects substance abuse information, the federal alcohol and substance abuse regulations are more restrictive than HIPAA and they do not allow disclosure without the Member's written consent except in very limited circumstances